kelset/Diurnalis/Wearable Tech Show 2016/steele.md

 The interesting thing is the Amazon Echo: it's easy to use!
 And it works on the IP backbone.

-The fight will be on creating the echosystem (like the Sony TV connected to the Playstation Network, Steam home, etc)
+The fight will be on creating the ecosystem (like the Sony TV connected to the Playstation Network, Steam home, etc)

 Do wearables helps in creating a smart home?
 It's a new way of interacting with it.